chibisnorlax/acnhfaq/faq/miscellaneous.md

 This will delete the island and everything on it, including other residents.
 Please make sure you are very sure of this before proceeding.

 ## Can I transfer my save data/island to another switch?
 Yes, you can.
 It requires a Nintendo Switch Online subscription.
-Please visit <https://en-americas-support.nintendo.com/app/answers/detail/a_id/53668/~/how-to-transfer-animal-crossing%3A-new-horizons-save-data> for more information.
+Please visit [Nintendo's website](https://en-americas-support.nintendo.com/app/answers/detail/a_id/53668/~/how-to-transfer-animal-crossing%3A-new-horizons-save-data) for more information.

 ## What are some other resources for AC:NH?
 You can find them at <https://acnh.directory/>.